 It has been estimated that by 2020 mental illness could be the second largest cause of disability in the world.
 When the stigma of mental illness is removed and people seek treatment as readily for their depression as they do for heart disease, perhaps we can bring this disease fully into the light, increase treatment and enhance favorable outcomes.
 Clearly, openness, education, and public awareness of mental illnesses are the building blocks to meet that goal.

 Mental Health America-Pueblo was formed in 2000 as a 501 (c) (3) organization and is a member of Mental Health America and Mental Health America-Colorado.
-MHA-Pueblo is strictly a volunteer organization comprised of a volunteer Board of Directors with individual and agencies in the Pueblo community who are members of MHA-Pueblo.
+MHA-Pueblo is strictly a volunteer organization comprised of a volunteer Board of Directors with individuals and agencies in the Pueblo community who are members of MHA-Pueblo.

-The mission of Mental Health America of Pueblo is to eliminate the stigma of mental illness and to increase access to treatment through education, advocacy and assessing community needs.
+The mission of Mental Health America of Pueblo is to eliminate the stigma of mental illness and to increase access to treatment through education, advocacy, and community outreach.